goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 8.9.
 Use explicit image reference, avoid `latest` tag

-**TL;DR:** Specify an explicit image digest or versioned label, never refer to `latest`.
+**אמ;לק:** Specify an explicit image digest or versioned label, never refer to `latest`.
 Developers are often led to believe that specifying the `latest` tag will provide them with the most recent image in the repository however this is not the case.
 Using a digest guarantees that every instance of the service is running exactly the same code.

 In addition, referring to an image tag means that the base image is subject to change, as image tags cannot be relied upon for a deterministic install.
 Instead, if a deterministic install is expected, a SHA256 digest can be used to reference an exact image.